Wednesday, January 20, 2021

 It would be difficult to give you Jorvan's stats and specifics without context as, although he was a D&D character, he was actually a D&D-But-Not character.
 My house-rules version is so different from any official version as to make them almost incompatible.
 Well, maybe not incompatible, but there are significant alterations.

 The Sorcerer Class and Half-Elven 'race' (I prefer the terms Species, Tribe, or People) are quite unlike their commercial counterparts.
-Jorvan possessed the abilities of Seafaring (granting bonuses to anything related to ships), Sorcery (here the power to communicate with, summon, and borrow powers from otherworldly beings in exchange for favors), and skill was both sword and pistol, a very rare talent on Aerth.
+Jorvan possessed the abilities of Seafaring (granting bonuses to anything related to ships, sailing, and survival at sea), Sorcery (here the power to communicate with, summon, and borrow powers from otherworldly beings in exchange for favors), and skill with both sword and pistol, a very rare talent (and item) on Aerth.

 Additionally his ship was enchanted to give him increased Defense and Saving Throws while aboard it (hence 'Lady Luck) and as mentioned, his pistol need only be shaken once after firing to 'reload' it.